atomisthq/docs/docs/reference/rug/path-expressions.md

 ## Core Function Library

-This section describes functions that Rug tree expression implementations must always include in the function library that is used to evaluate expressions.
+This section describes functions that Rug path expression implementations must always include in the function library that is used to evaluate expressions.